Skip to main content

 Frequently asked — therapy in Grapevine, Texas

-Can I see a therapist by video from Grapevine?
+Where can I see a licensed therapist near Grapevine?

 What if I'm in a mental health crisis in Grapevine?